swiss-seismological-service/scrtdd/doc/base/multievent.rst

 .. _absolute-plus-relative-label:

 ------------------------------------------------
-Solving for both absolute and relative locations
+Solving for both Absolute and Relative Locations
 ------------------------------------------------

-While absolute location methods find the position that best explains arrival times, double-difference methods find the configuration that best explains the *difference* in arrival times between event pairs.
-Because this method focuses on relative timing, the inversion can be susceptible to a "centroid shift": the relative positions within a cluster (its shape) improve significantly, but the entire cluster may shift away from its true absolute location.
+While absolute location methods seek the position that best explains absolute arrival times, double-difference methods focus on the relative configuration that best explains the timing differences between pairs.
+Because the focus is on differential time, the inversion can be susceptible to a cluster centroid shift: the internal structure of a cluster improves, but the entire cluster may shift away from its true absolute location.

 To mitigate this, Waldhauser & Ellsworth (2000) suggest two approaches.
 The first is to add four additional equations - one for each coordinate direction and one for origin time - to constrain the mean shift of the cluster to zero.
 This is common in SVD-based solvers.
 For least-squares solvers like those used in rtDD, the second approach is preferred: regularization via a damped least-squares method.
 A damping factor (:math:`\lambda`) forces the solver to minimize both the double-difference residuals and the changes to the hypocenters, preventing large, unconstrained shifts in absolute location.
 This damping also improves the numerical stability of ill-conditioned systems.
 The result is a relocation where the cluster centroid remains near its original average location while its internal structure (relative locations) is refined.